sichi46/pocket-counsel/docs/to-do.md

 Document Chunking: Implement an effective strategy for splitting large legal documents into meaningful, searchable chunks.

-Prompt Engineering: Craft the initial system prompt that instructs the LLM to use the retrieved context and provide source-cited answers.
+Prompt Engineering: Craft the initial system prompt in config/prompts/ that instructs the LLM to use the retrieved context and provide source-cited answers.

 API Authentication: Successfully authenticate requests from the Firebase Cloud Function to the secured Vertex AI endpoint.

-## 3️⃣ Milestone 3: Core Q&A Flow (MVP Part 1) - PENDING
+Milestone 2: Core Q&A Flow (MVP Part 1) - PENDING
 Goal: Implement the complete conversational interface, allowing any user to ask a question and receive an AI-generated answer.
 This is the core "ask and answer" loop of the application.
-Estimated Completion: September 5, 2025 (3 Weeks)
+Estimated Completion: August 22, 2025 (3 Weeks)

 To-Do List: